perses/mcp-server/README.md

    ```bash
    chmod +x /path/to/mcp-server
    ```
-5. Copy the absolute path to the binary to use in your MCP server configuration
+5. Copy the absolute path to the binary (e.g., /path/to/mcp-server) to use in your MCP server configuration

 ## Transport Modes